aminya/astro-plugins/packages/astro-htmlnano/README.md

 ### `getAstroHTMLNano` (function)

-Minify Astro files with HTMLNano and CSSNano
+Minify Astro files with HTMLNano and CSSNano in the production mode

 **Parameters:**